popitsch/rnalib/docs/readme.rst

 .. note::

    The test data files are not required for using the *rnalib package* itself but only for testing it or for running the tutorial notebooks.
+The additional tools (e.g., tabix) required for creating the test data files are also not required for using the *rnalib package* itself.

 Usage